 On the Agorapulse account and my business account I’ll be able to see Impressions, Reach, Likes, Comments, and Engagement rate.
 For the other accounts that aren’t mine I can only see Likes and Comments.

 I’ll compare Carousels to non-Carousels and draw a conclusion.

 Here is one posted to Space Walk (my small business page):

-What about famous accounts?
+What about popular accounts?

 Since I obviously didn’t post these I had to go back sometimes 3-4 months to find Carousels posted by these accounts.
 After getting the data for the Carousel I then got the data for the regular post immediately before or after the Carousel.
-That way our data is as solid as can be.

 @InstagramExpert (Sue B. Zimmerman):

 @Mari_Smith (Mari Smith):

 Here are a few national brands I drew data from:

 Instagram (yes THE Instagram account on Instagram):